 Chicken soup is a classic comfort food everyone enjoys.
 If you love this soup, try my Greek lemon chicken soup which adds a bit more flavor and depth.

 I used an already cooked rotisserie chicken for this soup and it came out perfectly tender and delicious.
 You can use a whole fresh chicken if you want — just boil it in the stock until it’s cooked, then remove it before you strain the broth and allow it to cool before removing the meat from the bird.
 This really is some of the best chicken soup I’ve had, the flavors are so simple and uncomplicated, and they blend together perfectly to make this satisfying soup absolutely delicious.

-- chicken bouillon - 1 8oz jar, good quality
+- 8 oz chicken bouillon - good quality chicken bouillon

-- lemon juice - 1 tbsp, fresh squeezed
+- 1 tablespoon lemon juice - fresh squeezed

 - Heat the water in a large stock pot and stir in the chicken bouillon until dissolved.
 Separate the green part of the leek, then thinly slice the white part and reserve.

 - Pull the meat off the rotisserie chicken, and reserve the meat.
 Add the carcass to the broth, along with the green part of the leek, the carrots, onion, celery, thyme and bay leaf.
 Bring to a boil, then allow to simmer for about 2 hours.

 - Heat the olive oil in a large skillet over medium heat and add the mushrooms.
 Cook for about 3 minutes, then increase the heat to high and add the lemon juice.
 Continue to cook until most of the liquid has left the mushrooms, then drain them and set aside.